hoepeyemi/coxy/frontend/FRONTEND_INTEGRATION.md

 3. **Launch Frontend**: Start the Next.js development server
 4. **Access Dashboard**: Navigate to `/dashboard`

-The frontend provides a **comprehensive, real-time interface** for monitoring and controlling all Iris systems! 🚀
+The frontend provides a **comprehensive, real-time interface** for monitoring and controlling all coxy systems! 🚀